phyuthwekhaing/phyuthwekhaing.github.io/_posts/2023-07-15-poisonous-fish-identifier-part-1-training-learner.md

 </table>

-There is still confusion between shark and meta rays in my model, there may be some resolution or similar shape between two categories, I think I will have to gather more data and retrain them in this case.
+There is still some confusion between shark and mantarays in my model, there may be similar color resolution or similar shape between two categories, I think I will have to gather more data and retrain them in this case.
 But I am happy with this accuracy >90% and gonna deploy it to my prototype to demonstrate its use in an app.

 ```python